The Park Street and Frogmore Society (PSFS) was formed in 1995 to promote interest in local history and nature including conservation.

 This beautifully written and illustrated book hopes to encourage readers to take an interest in exploring and caring for this superlative resource and its surroundings and help to give the River Ver its rightful importance now and for future generations.

-Signed copies are available from the author at a special price of £22 (RRP £24.99) and can be delivered free locally (within 10 miles of St Albans).
+Signed copies are available from the author for £24.99 and can be delivered free locally (within 10 miles of St Albans).